 anonymousId will also be phone-123.Keep the refresh token

-With the refresh token, you can get new access tokens for the Anonymous Session.
-It can live for a long time, and contain as many carts and orders as you need.
+With the refresh token, you can get new access tokens for the Anonymous Session by using the Refresh token flow.
+The refresh token can live for a long time and can contain as many carts and orders as you need.
 However, if the refresh token is lost, there's no other way to claim this Anonymous Session.

 Depending on your platform, you can save the refresh token for later usage.
 For example, a browser app may save it in local storage, or an iOS app in the keychain.